Home» Gadgets» Mobiles» Xiaomi Mobile Price in Nepal (January 2026 Updated)

 Considering the Redmi A5 is a pure budget phone, it actually delivers quite a lot in terms of raw specs.

-For starters, the UNISOC T7250 is a pleasant surprise.
-It performs on par with chips found in phones priced about Rs.
-3,000 higher, giving the A5 solid price-to-performance value.
+For starters, the UNISOC T7250 is a pleasant surprise, offering performance on par with some even expensive phones.
 The 120Hz display is another standout feature.
 However, during our review, the screen only reached full 120Hz in the Settings menu, staying limited to 60Hz or 90Hz in most apps, which was disappointing.

 On the software side, the Android 15 (Go Edition) makes a big difference.
 Unlike many Xiaomi phones, the Redmi A5 isn’t bogged down with bloatware or intrusive ads.
 The clean Go Edition experience feels smoother and more enjoyable than MIUI or even HyperOS, especially given the entry-level hardware.